facebook/react-native-website/docs/props.md

 title: Props
 ---

 Most components can be customized when they are created, with different parameters.
-These creation parameters are called `props`.
+These creation parameters are called `props`, short for properties.

 For example, one basic React Native component is the `Image`.
 When you create an image, you can use a prop named `source` to control what image it shows.